top of page

 • Grants that have no direct relevance to pediatric cancer nor fall within the scope of the Collaborative Grant Application Guidelines.

-• Proposals for funding of infrastructure programs or management of clinical trials.
+• Proposals for funding of infrastructure programs.

 • Incomplete applications and/or applications received after the deadline.